What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 Boiled beef heart, kidneys, tripe and lungs can be introduced into the dog’s diet after 4 months.

-Dairy products
+Dairy

 Bread / vegetables / cereals